MichaelBui/strixhalo-homelab/Guides/Replacing-Thermal-Interfaces-On-GMKtec-EVO-X2.md

 7. **IMPORTANT**: Gradually loosen the 4 spring-loaded screws holding the heatsink in a cross pattern (diagonal sequence), turning each screw only 1-2 rotations at a time:
    ![](./evox2-disassembly-step7.jpg)
 8. Once all screws are loose, **gently** rock the heatsink side to side to break the thermal paste seal.
 9. Carefully lift the heatsink up and away from the APU.
-Note the small tape on the side id you didn't remove it.
+Note the small tape on the side if you didn't remove it.

 #### Cleaning and Preparation
 10. Clean the old thermal paste from the APU using isopropyl alcohol and a lint-free cloth.